 How to write the message itself?
-See this template for a follow-up email just after the interview.
-It is an answer to- how to write a follow up email or message after phone interview.
+See this how to write a phone interview thank you for an email just after the interview.
+It is an answer to- how to write a follow-up email or message after a phone interview.

 How to Write a Follow Up Email After an Interview